 Don’t worry, you don’t need to be a whiz on MS Excel or have a degree in accounting to put together a simple budget.
 Start by listing all the things you need to pay for every month – this includes things such as your mortgage payment or rent, cost of utilities such as gas or electricity, as well as groceries.
 Don’t forget to include any credit card or loan payments as well as other standing order and direct debits.

 In fact, there are a number of great smartphone apps that can help you manage your budget.
-These include Money Dashboard, Bean, Emma, Wally and Cleo.
-You can find these on the Apps Store and Google Play.

 Above all, be realistic and honest about everything you owe and your outgoings.